 EVENT: Milwaukee Symphony Orchestra performance, Marcus Center/Performing Arts

-In keeping with the mission of the CIVIC MUSIC, we honor educational administrators who have shown outstanding support to music education and teachers of music.
+In keeping with the mission of the CIVIC MUSIC, we honor educational administrators who have shown outstanding support to music education and music educators.
 The Educational Administrator of the Year is chosen annually by the CIVIC MUSIC Awards Committee from nominees that have been identified as worthy of this award.
 Do you have someone in mind that is deserving of one of these awards because of their dedication and contributions to area music programs?
 If so, please nominate them today!

-Click here to see the 2019 Educator Award recipients.
+Click here to see the 2020 Educator Award recipients just announced!

 Mrs. Michels has taught in the School District of West Allis-West Milwaukee since January, 1997, and is currently the Orchestra Director at Frank Lloyd Wright and West Milwaukee Intermediate Schools, as well as serving as the Music Coordinator for the district.
 Mrs. Michels is also Director of the WAWM Shining Strings, an extra-curricular orchestra of forty students in grades 7-12 that performs at over 25 community events each year.
 She was an instructor for three years with the Waukesha Symphony’s Success Through Music Program which provided string instruction to underprivileged minority students in Milwaukee and Waukesha Counties.
 She also maintains a private violin/viola studio out of her home.